 - 2 stalks lemongrass bottom 4 inches only (where it is more tender), peeled, minced OR grated zest of 2 lemons

 - 1 1/2 tablespoons honey or granulated sugar of choice

 - 1 1/2 tablespoons fish sauce my favorite is Three Crabs brand or Red Boat

-- 6 ounces rice vermicelli noodles or Miracle Noodles like I did!
+- 6 ounces rice vermicelli noodles optional, for serving.
+Miracle Noodles work too!
 Kelp noodles would also work well here!

 - chopped fresh cilantro